What to Watch Out for When Improving an Existing Sanity Instance

 Making Seamless Updates

-If you’ve determined that changing an established schema is the best way to solve a problem you’re facing, there are ways to make the update as seamless as possible and avoid breaking changes.
+If you’ve decided that changing an existing schema is the best way to solve a problem you’re facing, there are ways to make the update as seamless as possible and avoid breaking changes.

 First, if there is a need to update a form field, you can update the title